-WORM’s Sound Studio was founded in 2013 by Lukas Simonis and Henk Bakker (aka Klangendum), who are both long term organisers (and co-founders) at WORM.
+WORM’s Sound Studio was founded in 2001 by Lukas Simonis and Henk Bakker (aka Dr 1 & 2 Klangendum).
+Both are both long term organisers (and co-founders) at WORM.
 They have produced countless events and productions for radio, studio and stage.
 Klangendum’s productions reach an extended network worldwide of independent and innovative radio stations, such as Radia.fm, Resonance FM (UK), Soundartradio (UK), Curious Broadcast (Ireland), Orange (AUT), WMFU (NEW JERSEY), ORF (AUT) and VPRO, NOS and Concertzender (NL).
-Klangendum has also appeared on festivals like Incubate en STRP.
+Klangendum has also appeared on festivals like the much-missed Incubate en STRP.

 Klangendum: Producers and Makers

-WORM and Klangendum organise studio residencies and workshops (anything goes, from sound synthesis, pure data and Ableton Live, to field recordings and building your own instrument) in our analogue studio.
-Klangendum also produces a weekly radio show for the Concertzender and occasional shows for Radia FM.
+Klangendum organises studio residencies, radio projects and an occasional workshop (anything goes, from sound synthesis, pure data and Ableton Live, to field recordings and building your own instrument).
+Klangendum also produces a weekly radio show for the Concertzender called ‘Dr Klangendum’ and occasional shows for Radia.fm

-WORM & KLangendum organise workshop modules for schools, and coaching for second phase art school education.
-The workshops are held in and around the analogue studio for editing and production software, hardware introduction and sound synthesis in the studio, building your own instruments, and special themes like field recording, radio plays and song poems, or music and performance production.
+WORM & Klangendum organise workshop modules for schools and coaching for secondary phase art school education.
+The workshops are held in and around the analogue studio for editing and production software, hardware introduction and sound synthesis in the studio, building your own instruments and special themes like field recording, radio plays and song poems, or music and performance production.
 Again, anything goes.